glebbash/deno-ffigen/README.md

-But, if the library that you are generating bindings for exposes the same functions for all targets, and does not have OS and architecture specific types than bindings generated on Linux should work on all platforms.
+But, if the library that you are generating bindings for exposes the same functions for all targets, and does not have OS and architecture specific types then bindings generated on Linux should work on all platforms.

 ## Prerequisites